 Unit tests are run on Travis before code is merged.
 To run as part of a development cycle:

-Integration tests are currently run manually.
-To run them, build the binary and run the tests:
+From the minikube root directory, build the binary and run the tests:

 You may find it useful to set various options to test only a particular test against a non-default driver.
 For instance:

-env TEST_ARGS="-minikube-start-args=--vm-driver=hyperkit -test.run TestStartStop" make integration
+env TEST_ARGS="-minikube-start-args=--driver=hyperkit -test.run TestStartStop" make integration

 These are Kubernetes tests that run against an arbitrary cluster and exercise a wide range of Kubernetes features.
 You can run these against minikube by following these steps: